 Ranthambhore Tiger Reserve

-Well known for tigers a little secret awaits those who visit Ranthambhore on a wildlife safari.
+Well known for tigers, a little secret awaits those who visit Ranthambhore on a wildlife safari.
 Sprawling ancient monuments in picturesque settings mesmerise with their grandeur.
-In the back drop of verdant mountains, grasslands and serene lakes live the magnificent tigers.
-Strikingly charismatic, massive and of awesome strength the big cats enamour the visitors creating a spot in the memory unlike any other event.
+In the backdrop of verdant mountains, grasslands and serene lakes live the magnificent tigers.
+Strikingly charismatic, massive and of awesome strength the big cats enamour the visitors creating an indelible spot in the memory unlike any other event.

 History and nature combine to offer a spectacular experience of the sprawling reserve in Western India.
 A safari leads to sightings to many wild animals and birds.
 Ideal for a wildlife holidays the park has a complete tourism infrastructure for a stay in doting luxury or on a budget.